pyotrr-politics/305b_final/readme.md

 `get_tester_batch`: generate test samples using the test set.

-`word_length`: count average word length in generated samples.
+`word_length`: collect word length distributions in generated samples.

 `capital_counts`: count irregular capital letters in generated samples, loosely defined as all capital letters that are not at the beginning of each line.